kortney-lee/wihy_app/BARCODE_CHAT_INTEGRATION_COMPLETE.md

-# ✅ Barcode Scan Integration with Full Chat - COMPLETE
+# [OK] Barcode Scan Integration with Full Chat - COMPLETE

 ## Issue Summary
 The barcode scanning was successful but the rich analysis data (charts, metadata, recommendations) wasn't being passed properly to the full chat interface.
 The `/ask` endpoint was still being called unnecessarily.